Paymo Logo

 2. Project planning phase – the perfect time for you to put down the exact detailed steps that need to be taken during the project development life cycle

-3. Project execution and monitoring phase – the most important stage during which you prepare deliverables and control the evolution of the project
+3. Project execution and monitoring phase – the most crucial stage during which you prepare deliverables and control the evolution of the project

 4. Project closure phase – close all contracts and discuss what went wrong in the past to prepare for future projects

-Start a free Paymo trial and track your own projects through these 4 phases.
+Start a free Paymo trial and track your projects through these 4 phases.

 1. Project initiation phase

-The initiation phase is when you need to find out the goals and requirements of your client to determine the importance of a project for your company’s growth and whether you have the necessary resources to complete the project or not.
+The initiation phase is when you need to find out the goals and requirements of your client to determine the importance of a project for your company’s growth and whether you have the necessary resources to complete the project.

 Here’s a checklist of two simple project management steps that you must have in order before moving on to the next life cycle: